kiseki1011/TISSUE/README.md

 ## What is tissue?

 **Tissue** (Terminal Issue) is a **self-hosted, open source issue tracking and collaboration tool**.
 It provides a **Terminal User Interface (TUI)** as a client, enabling keyboard driven workflows.

 Tissue is meant for teams who want full control of their data or just want to work with a light terminal interface for issue management.

 Core features will include:

 - Workspace and Project scoped access control (RBAC)
 - Custom issue types and custom fields
 - Custom workflows with configurable transition conditions
 - Audit history of issue and sprint changes
+- Markdown file based wiki
 - TUI client (tmux- and vim-friendly)
 - Email and OAuth 2.0 authentication
 - Built-in notification system (in-app & email)
-- Version Control System integration
+- Version Control System (VCS) integration
-- Flexible data import/export
+- Data import/export
 - Offline-first (local) work save with synchronization
 - Local LLM integration (no cloud dependency)
 - Docker based self-hosting